jonathanschwarzhaupt/personal-website/content/posts/impressions-dlthubs-product-launch-event-berlin.md

 {{< imageproc src="/images/dlt_project1.jpeg" size="x800" alt="dlt+ - dlt project definition" >}}
 {{< imageproc src="/images/dlt_project2.jpeg" size="x800" alt="dlt+ - dlt project definition with profiles" >}}

-After building of the pipeline, initial transformations, and deployment, the Data Scientist can then get to work on the data without needing to be connect to expensive cloud resources or needing to deal much with secrets.
+After building of the pipeline, initial transformations, and deployment, the Data Scientist can then get to work on the data without needing to be connected to expensive cloud resources or needing to deal much with secrets.
 They would interact with the portable data lake something like this:
 ```python
 # Import package from private PyPi repository
 import dlt_company_package as dlt_cp